Welcome to Waterloo Region — the crossroads of innovation and tradition.

 No visit to the Region would be complete without experiencing the wonder of the St. Jacobs Farmers’ Market — the largest year-round market in Canada.
 With hundreds of vendors, some Old Order Mennonite, the market comes alive with the sounds, scents and colours of the rural landscape.

-With the Region of Waterloo International Airport offering non-stop daily service to Calgary, and weekly service to Orlando — as well as one-stop connections to over 250 cities in 40 countries — the world is well within reach, but you may just choose to settle back into a horse-drawn sleigh ride or a relaxing trolley tour of a Mennonite farm.
+With the Region of Waterloo International Airport offering non-stop service to Calgary, as well as one-stop connections to over 250 cities in 40 countries — the world is well within reach.

 It’s all here to explore as new-age meets old-world in Waterloo Region!